Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 At-risk groups

-Causes of occurrence
+Causes

 Emphysema can be either congenital (associated with genetic mutations) or acquired.
 The main prerequisites are:

-• Congenital malformations of the lungs;
+• Congenital anomalies of lung development;

 • long-term smoking;